As mentioned earlier, solids in the wastewater can be an issue. Solids are fairly easy to address because they can be removed mechanically.

 I’ve encountered several breweries who have a settling tank designed in to their wastewater system.
 I don’t like this idea, for the above reasons.
 Solids you put down the drain will settle, but then they’ll grow and in no time (~1 month) the settling tank is full and wastewater is skimming across the top and out the pipe.

-It’s a good idea to have a septic pump truck come suck out your tank at least once a year.
+It’s a good idea to have a septic pump truck come vacuum your tank at least once a year.
 They will remove all water and solids in your tank and give you an opportunity to inspect your tank and equipment and do any maintenance.
 Don’t use their hoses!
 Get your own, 2″ for light duty applications and 3″ for the big jobs.
 Make sure you have a cold water wash down hose available when sucking out the tank, use it to stir the tank and fluidize those solids.

 Sometimes a municipality will apply temperature restrictions.
 As mentioned above, the most cost effective method to lower the temperature of your wastewater is by storing the water until it cools.
 An alternative it to add cold water, this works but it’s a waste of water and may even be prohibited.
 There is such a thing as a wastewater cooling tower, but this is a game you don’t want to play.